 In these passages is the account of God’s Prophet, Elijah, challenging the prophets of Baal to a contest.
-The contest was to demonstrate that God is the true God of Israel, rather than the demon Baal.
+The contest was to demonstrate that God is the true God of Israel and is more powerful than the demon, Baal.

-I have personally experienced this even within my family.
+I have personally observed this.
 Trying to speak of God’s Truths causes immediate anger in those who do not believe and will not believe.